magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/custom-translation.md

         title: Click the "Save" button to apply the changes;
     ===
         image: /images/user-guide/custom-translation/change-language-4-pe.png,
-        title: After that, the ThingsBoard interface will switch to the selected language.
+        title: After that, the IoT Hub interface will switch to the selected language.
 '
 %}